1

 Back to Top

-Providers must use the appropriate codes for prenatal-only, postpartum-only, labor and delivery only or labor and delivery and postpartum services only.
+Providers must use the appropriate individual OB codes for prenatal-only, postpartum-only, and/or labor and delivery only services when the Global or Partial Global OB service codes are not applicable for use.

 Back to Top